 Solidarity is a fundamental EU value, and the Emergency Support Instrument demonstrates it in practice.
 It allows the European Union to rapidly address the human and economic consequences of a crisis and fund actions that make a difference on the ground.

 ESI is flexible, designed to respond to different types of evolving needs.
 Member States can use it when they require immediate support in addressing a crisis, as well as for crisis prevention, and during the recovery phase.

-The Emergency Support Instrument intends both to enhance existing EU programmes and instruments, and to complement ongoing efforts at national level.
-The Instrument provides fast and targeted actions to support Member States in extraordinary circumstances.
+The Emergency Support Instrument intends to enhance existing EU programmes and instruments, including rescEU and the Joint Procurement Procedure, and to complement ongoing efforts at national level.
+ESI provides fast and targeted actions to support Member States in extraordinary circumstances.
 It also focuses on actions with a clear added value at the EU level.
 The Emergency Support Instrument can respond proactively, mobilising resources and deploying them across Member States on the basis of needs.

 Member State authorities (national, regional and local authorities and other public bodies or private law bodies with a public service mission) can contact ECHO-ESI@ec.europa.eu for further details on how to apply.